- Analyze common computational problems and design algorithms to solve them.

 Homework and Programming Assignments

 50% of your grade will be based on your homework.
 There will be six programming assignments.
 Each assignment will be weighted the same.
 There is no final project.

 Homework and programming assignments are due at the specified time and date.
 If you haven't completed the assignment, I will collect whatever portion you have completed for partial credit.
 Start small and at least get part of the program working and build from there; this way when you turn in the an assignment, it will accomplish part of the goal.
 A program that does part of the assignment is better than a lot of code that does nothing.

-Sample solutions to the assignments will be discussed in class after the assignment was due.
+Sample solutions to the assignments will be discussed in class after the assignment is due.

 Flexible Late Days